-Your doctor will ask about symptoms and medical history.
+You will be asked about your child's symptoms and medical history.
 A physical exam will be done.

-Your bodily fluids and tissue may be tested.
-This can be done with:
+Your child's bodily fluids and tissue may be tested.
+Blood tests may be used to:

-Treatment options for type I Gaucher include:
+Treatment options include:

 National Gaucher Foundation